 The community behavioral health system, particularly organizations serving low income individuals, is at risk of collapse.
 The combination of lost revenue coupled with increased costs from staff overtime, acquiring personal protective equipment and implementing telehealth where possible is simply overwhelming many providers.
 If we don’t takCEOe steps now to avert the collapse of the system, we can expect millions of individuals with mental illness and addiction to arrive in overtaxed emergency departments across the nation.

 We can avert this secondary crisis, but only if Congress acts quickly.

-The National Council for Behavioral Health, along with more than 40 other national organizations addressing mental illness and addiction, have requested a $38.5 billion infusion of emergency funds for community behavioral health organizations (CBHOs) to avert a large-scale public health calamity, with a significant portion of these emergency funds dedicated to CBHOs enrolled in Medicaid and serving some of the nation’s most vulnerable individuals.
+The National Council for Mental Wellbeing, along with more than 40 other national organizations addressing mental illness and addiction, have requested a $38.5 billion infusion of emergency funds for community behavioral health organizations (CBHOs) to avert a large-scale public health calamity, with a significant portion of these emergency funds dedicated to CBHOs enrolled in Medicaid and serving some of the nation’s most vulnerable individuals.

 This funding would immediately stabilize the system and ensure the continued availability of mental health and addiction treatment services to millions of individuals nationwide.
 But the value of such an investment goes far beyond the immediate need.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), calls in March to the national mental health hotline increased 891% when compared to the same period last year.
 Every indication suggests that CBHOs will see a profound aftershock of widespread anxiety and post-traumatic stress disorder and, with it, an onslaught of new patients in crisis.